-In House, BYOG operates one 4-head and two 6-head state of the art Barudan computerized embroidery machines running at about 900 stitches per minute.
-Our production capacity is however unlimited as we have established relationships with outside resources to meet even your largest orders.
-Our professional staff has over 25 years of combined industry experience and can expertly handle your most complicated needs!
+BYOG’s in-house embroidery department operates three 6-head and one single-head state of the art Barudan computerized embroidery machines.
+Running at about 900 stitches per minute, our production capacity is uncapped to meet even your largest orders.
+Our professional staff has over 25 years of industry experience and can expertly handle your most complicated needs!

 - All text should be a minimum of 3/16″ tall to look OK and ¼” to look great!
-You also want the width of the stitch to be a minimum of 1/16″ wide.
+The width of the stitch should be a minimum of 1/16″

 - Outlined text should be a minimum of ½” tall